PERSONAL:

 National Science Foundation Graduate Fellow 1965-68

-National Institutes of Health Postdoc Fellow, Michigan State University 1966-69
+National Institutes of Health Postdoctoral Fellow, Michigan State University 1966-69

 Sigma Xi National Honorary and Research Award 1969